 The designed components of the Ostend test platform for blue energy innovation are in conformity with the basis of the applicable standards, the independent third-party assessment has found.

-The announcement marks the progression of the technical due diligence process for the test platform named Blue Accelerator, which will accompany the project until commissioning, according to one of the developers – Germany wave energy company NEMOS.
+The announcement marks the progression of the technical due diligence process for the test platform named Blue Accelerator, which will accompany the project until commissioning, according to one of the developers – German wave energy company NEMOS.

 The NEMOS engineering team will now proceed with the manufacturing relaunch of the research structures’ components, and the detailed installation planning in close cooperation with local Belgian manufacturers and installation providers.